 You can also switch up your hand position.
 When it comes to something like a push-up, bringing your hands closer together into a diamond position will put a bit more stress on your triceps on your arms.
-If you go wider, it’ll hit your pecs in your chest area a bit more.
+If you flare your elbows out wider, it’ll hit your pecs in your chest area a bit more.

 Lastly, you can switch up your stance with your feet.
 When it comes to something like the deadlift, a hip-hinge movement, you can grab the weight between your legs and stand wider like the dumbbell sumo deadlift exercise.
 This will keep you more upright and can be a simpler exercise to start with for those with back issues or who are beginners and still building up their muscles in their lower back.
 Being more upright would work your quads (front of your thighs) a bit more, too.

-Same hip-hinge movement, but different muscle groups and muscle fibres being worked.
+Same hip-hinge movement, but different muscle groups and muscle fibres are being worked.

 The best example of this would be taking your dumbbell bench press exercise and just changing the angle of the bench.
 Using a flat bench would be hitting your pecs pretty evenly.
 If you change the bench to sit up a bit and do the incline dumbbell bench, it works your shoulders and upper pec fibres a bit more.
 You can even do the decline dumbbell bench where it’d hit your lower pecs a bit more.

-You can even begin to challenge yourself by getting intentional about what you’re working on.
-We mentioned this in quick passing at the very beginning of the article, but you can use passive tension to target muscles.
+You can use passive tension to target muscles.
 It’s when you using your muscles like slingshot being pulled back.
-A great example would be a Romanian deadlift where your hamstrings will be stretched out then fire very efficiently (study).
+A great example would be a Dumbbell Romanian deadlift where your hamstrings will be stretched out then fire very efficiently (study).

 You can also use active insufficiency to target some muscles by slackening others.
 So in a hip thrust your hamstrings will be shortened, when your knees are bent, making them so they can’t fire as well.
 This will allow your glutes to take over and do most of the work which will help an advanced lifter get the stimulus they need.